Noah-Everett/ANNIE_GPVM/bin/README.md

 ## `make_maxpl_grid.sh`
 ### About
 `make_maxpl_grid.sh` is used to generate `.maxpl.xml` files using the Grid.
-`.maxpl.xml` files, while not nessecary to use the GENIE Generator, do decrease its runtime significantly.
+`.maxpl.xml` files, while not nessecary to use the GENIE Generator, decrease its runtime and (depending on the flux file format) allow more events to be generated per run.
 Currently, this script is specialized to my directory (`$NE`); though, with moderately minor modifications, this script could be modified to work for any user.
-As stated previously, the Grid should be used to decrease pressure on the annie GPVM.
+This script also requires the use of a tarball; however, this script requirest that to be `$GR/grid_genie.tar.gz`.
+This can be easily changed to be an inupt variable like `run_genie_grid.sh`.

-Thus, when generating `.maxpl.xml` files for multiple `gdml` geometry files, it is highly recommended to use the Grid via this script.
+When generating `.maxpl.xml` files for multiple GDML geometry files, it is recommended to use the Grid.
 For additional information on the Grid, consult [`$GR/README.md`](https://github.com/Noah-Everett/ANNIE_gpvm/tree/main/grid#readme).

+NOTE: This scipt will likely need modifications to be used.
+I have not used or updated it in some time.

 ### Usage
 ```